search ]

 • The editor Gutenberg is named after Johannes Gutenberg, the inventor of the printing press over 500 years ago.

-• Gutenberg is built using React, but you don’t have to learn React to develop blocks in Gutenberg (if you are a WordPress developer).
+• Gutenberg is built using React, but you don’t have to learn React to develop blocks (if you are a WordPress developer).

-After installing Gutenberg, when you edit a specific page or post, you will see the new editor.
+When you open existing content that was created with the classic editor, Gutenberg displays it within a single Classic block.
 By default, Gutenberg treats the entire page content as a single HTML block.
 As you can see in the image, you can leave the page as it is and edit it with the HTML editor if you prefer (Edit as HTML).

 Before converting to blocks - Gutenberg